fabioalves98/IntelChair/docs/docs/architecture/system.md

 ![manage](../img/managment.png)

 An administrator is capable of managing the system through a dashboard in which he can add or remove users and wheelchairs.
 This is needed beacause, as said in the requirements, the control of a wheelchair is exclusive to a single user simultaneously.
-In the wheelchair section of said dashborad, he can also change it's loaded map and disconnect the current user.
+In the wheelchair section of said dashboard, he can also change it's loaded map and disconnect the current user.
 He can also access all the existing maps, since each time a new one is generated, it is also stored in the server.